guettli/apple-browser-ban/README.md

 What I want:

-* As I user a want to be able run the chromium browser engine on iPhone and IPad
+* As I user a want to be able run the chromium browser engine on iPhone and iPad
-* As I user I want my web-browser to have great offline functions like native apps have.
+* As I user I want my web-browser to have great offline capabilities like native apps have.
 See [What are Progressive Web Apps?](https://web.dev/what-are-pwas/)
 * As a user I want my browser to by my new desktop.
 I want to create bookmarks and send hyperlinks from all pages.
 * As a developer I want to write code once and I want users to be able to access my application by following a hyperlink.
 I want my users give access to my web application without requiring them to install a native app.
-* As an enterpreneur I want to reduce development costs: I don't want to be "Waiting for Review" by the App Store owner.
+* As an enterpreneur I want to reduce development costs: I don't want to be "Waiting for Review" by the app store owner.
 I want publish new version within minutes.

 You find the latest news about this topic at [#AppleBrowserBan (twitter)](https://twitter.com/hashtag/AppleBrowserBan)